JeffreyZhao/wind/README.md

         e.style.top = endPos.y;
     }));

-We could express our algorithm in normal way (linearly): loop with a <code>for</code> statment, sleep for 50 milliseconds in each iteration and move the element again.
+We could express our algorithm in normal way (linearly): loop with a <code>for</code> statement, sleep for 50 milliseconds in each iteration and move the element again.
 It's just simple and elegant.

 Now we got an async method <code>moveAsync</code>, we can use it when building another async method, just like the <code>Jscex.Async.sleep</code> method in the core library.
-They are implementing the same "async method" protocal for outside.
-So check the method below:
+They both return the async tasks implementing the same "async" protocal for outside.
+So check out the method below:

     var moveSquareAsync = eval(Jscex.compile("async", function(e) {
         $await(moveAsync(e, {x:100, y:100}, {x:400, y:100}, 1000));